 With brick and flint elevations this attractive modern home provides bright and spacious accommodation arranged over two floors with a loft room above.
 This charming house is situated off a sought after cul de sac on Marchwood, a private estate located to the north of the city, boasting a number of communal facilities including a modern heated indoor swimming pool and hard surfaced tennis court with stunning downland views.
 The location allows easy access to Chichester's historic city centre and north into the beautiful countryside of the renowned South Downs National Park.

 Number Two, Ridings Barn is a mid terrace home being one of eight properties converted from a substantial farm building.
 The property is situated on the edge of farmland in a semi rural setting, adjoined by other previously converted farm buildings.
 The area is traversed by numerous footpaths providing lovely country walks.
 Alfold is located about four miles from Cranleigh on the Surrey/Sussex border.

 A superb character home set in a gated development in the heart of Ottershaw Village.
 The property was constructed in 2001 by renowned local developer Ashfronts.
 Their homes have a real touch of quality and elegance.
 The accommodation consists of sizeable living room with exposed brick fireplace and wood burner along with doors onto a sunny conservatory overlooking the rear garden.
 Further ground floor accommodation includes a fitted kitchen with a range of eye and base units, W.C and an inviting entrance hall.
 The first floor has three bedrooms with the master boasting an en-suite shower room and there is a further three piece family bathroom.

 As property prices and demand continue to rise, sell your property with experts in the property industry this spring.
-Contact today.
+Contact your local Guild Member today.